BaukeWestendorp/radiant/README.md

 ## Example

-The example show provided is a representation of the \*\* you can find on [this page](https://www.capture.se/Downloads/Download-Capture).
+The example show provided is a representation of the _Sample Project for Capture Student Edition_ you can find on [this page](https://www.capture.se/Downloads/Download-Capture).
 After you have downloaded the file and opened it, you have to set the _External universe_ value for both universes to `ArtNet Universe 0, Sub-Net 0, Net 0 (Input 1)`.
 Then you should be good to go!

 ````rust